Bjornstad Logo

 [4] Not hanging from your belt!

-[5] Fire pans must be hidden properly.
+[5] Fire pans such as the example must be hidden properly.

 [6] Rawhide lanterns are a reenactorism, and will not be acceptable.